 Who’s the Polynesian Cultural Center best for?

 PCC is an amazing Hawaii attraction for visitors of all types!
 We visited with everyone from young kids to grandmas and it was a huge hit.
 Kids are welcome everywhere and treated so warmly by everyone on staff.
 While there are stairs in some places, there’s always an accessible option as well for those with strollers or wheelchairs.
+Learn more about the engaging exhibits.

 How to get your Polynesian Cultural Center tickets